Racheal Njoroge

-Racheal Njoroge is a Kenyan IT professional, businesswoman and corporate executive, who is the managing director of the Southern African region of Cummins, based in Johannesburg, South Africa, effective 1 September 2018.
-In this capacity, she overseas business operations in South Africa, Angola, Botswana, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Swaziland, Zambia and Zimbabwe.
+Racheal Njoroge is a Kenyan IT professional and corporate executive.
+She served as managing director of the Southern African region of Cummins, as well as Strategic Programs & Integration Director for the company's Africa and Middle East operations.

 Background and education

-Racheal Njoroge was born and raised in Kenya.
-She holds a Bachelor of Science degree in Management Information Systems, from Winona State University, in Winona, Minnesota, United States, obtained in 2002.
-Her degree of Master of Business Administration, with focus on Entrepreneurship was awarded by the Miller College of Business, at Ball State University, in Muncie, Indiana, in the United States, in 2006.
+Racheal Njoroge was born and raised in Kenya and pursued her higher education in the United States.
+She holds a Bachelor of Science degree in Management Information Systems, from Winona State University, in Winona, Minnesota obtained in 2002.
+Her degree of Master of Business Administration, with a focus on Entrepreneurship was awarded by the Miller College of Business, at Ball State University, in Muncie, Indiana, in 2006.

 Career

-For a period of one and one half years, Ms Njoroge worked as an assistant systems administrator for communications at Madison Insurance Kenya Limited, based in Nairobi, Kenya's capital city, until December 2004.
+For a period of one and one half years, Njoroge worked as an assistant systems administrator for communications at Madison Insurance Kenya Limited, based in Nairobi, Kenya's capital city, until December 2004.
 She then spent the following eighteen months working as a graduate assistant in the Bureau of Business Research of the University Computing Services of Ball State University, based in Muncie, Indiana, United States, until May 2006.

 After graduating with a master's degree in business administration, she was hired by Cummins, in May 2006, first working in their office in Columbus, Indiana, United States, as an IT Intern.
 After a short stint at the Southern Africa regional office, Njoroge returned to Columbus and worked as a systems analyst for the next three years.
 She was then promoted to IT Strategy & Planning Leader, working in that capacity until March 2011.